🔼The name Onesimus: Summary

 Old nurse Eurycleia finally recognized the old man to be the Father of the house (son Telemachus knew it the whole time!) and ran up to where Penelope had earlier retreated, and cried: "Awake, Penelope, dear child, that with your own eyes your may see what you desire all your days.
 Odysseus is here and had come home, late though his coming has been, and has slain the proud wooers who vexed his house and devoured his substance and oppressed his son!"
 (Od.23.9).

-Poor Penelope couldn't believe Eurycleia and spoke of the madness of the wise, and accused her of teasing, but in stead of pummeling her out the door she decided to gracefully honor Eurycleia's years and said: "to thee old age shall bring this profit (ονησις, onesis)" (Od.23.24).
+Poor Penelope couldn't believe Eurycleia and spoke of the madness of the wise, and accused her of teasing, but instead of pummeling her out the door she decided to gracefully honor Eurycleia's years and said: "to thee old age shall bring this profit (ονησις, onesis)" (Od.23.24).

-In his influential tragedy Ajax, the poet Sophocles had explained that after the period described in Homer's Iliad, but prior to the Trojan war's end, the Greek hero Ajax had been terribly upset because Achilles' armor was given to Odysseus in stead of to him, and had vowed to kill the latter.
+In his influential tragedy Ajax, the poet Sophocles had explained that after the period described in Homer's Iliad, but prior to the Trojan war's end, the Greek hero Ajax had been terribly upset because Achilles' armor was given to Odysseus instead of to him, and had vowed to kill the latter.
 After much doings, Ajax decided to bury the sword he obtained as a gift from his greatest enemy Hector (and ultimately kill himself with it) and uttered the bitter words:

 "I have gotten no good from the Greeks.
 Yes, men's proverb is true: the gifts of enemies are no gifts and bring no good (ονησιμος, onesimos).
 And so, hereafter, I shall first know how to yield to the gods, and second learn to revere [Menelaus and Agamemnon].
 They are rulers, so we must submit.
 How could it be otherwise?
 Things of awe and might submit to authority" (Aj.664-670).

-The name Onesimus means Useful, Profitable or Beneficial but serves in the New Testament as part of Paul's perpetual plea to resist the temptation of taking up arms against an enemy that can't be beaten, and who will destroy and annihilate anyone foolish enough to try.
+The name Onesimus means Will Be Useful, Profitable or Beneficial but serves in the New Testament as part of Paul's perpetual plea to resist the temptation of taking up arms against an enemy that can't be beaten, and who will destroy and annihilate anyone foolish enough to try.

-Like Odysseus, the Lord of Life will suddenly come to His temple (Malachi 3:1), and vengeance is His (Deuteronomy 32:35, Romans 12:19).
+Like Odysseus, the Lord of Life will suddenly come to his temple (Malachi 3:1), and vengeance is his (Deuteronomy 32:35, Romans 12:19).
 Until then, we wait and do not raise arms (Exodus 14:14, Matthew 26:52).